ariera/i19/README.md

 So how exactly is I19 gonna help you ask?
 The idea is to support the following workflow:

 1. Whenever you have to write some text you do it this way: `t('my_key', default:'my text')`
+  1. Notice that there is no magic here. `default` is a parameter [that the I18n ruby gem accepts](https://github.com/svenfuchs/i18n/wiki/Fallbacks#providing-a-default).
+But `I19` will make some clever use of it.
 2. You keep coding
 3. When you are done coding you go to the console and run: `i19 update_translations`
   1. the program will scan you `app` folder in search for calls to translations